SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Experiments

-\paragraph{Perplexity.} We analyze the perplexity (The lower is better) across datasets (WikiText-2~\cite{merity2016pointer}, C4~\cite{raffel2020exploring}, PTB~\cite{marcus1993building}) as done in Bi-Mamba~\cite{tang2024bi}.
-We observe a consistent performance hierarchy across configurations (TI-LIF $>$ I-LIF $>$ LIF), highlighting the importance of ternary spikes for SNN-based LLMs modeling.
-This trend persists at the 130M scale (Further details are provided in the Supplementary Materials).
+We analyze the perplexity (The lower is better) across datasets, including WikiText-2~\citep{merity2016pointer}, C4~\citep{raffel2020exploring}, PTB~\citep{marcus1993building} as done in Bi-Mamba~\citep{tang2024bi}.
+We observe a consistent performance hierarchy across configurations (SI-LIF $>$ I-LIF~\citep{yao2025scaling} $>$ LIF) as shown in Table~\ref{tab:energy.ppl}.
+This trend highlights the importance of ternary spikes for SNN-based LLMs modeling.
+The same trend also persists at the 130M scale (Further details are provided in the Supplementary Materials).
 While Bi-Mamba requires 1260B tokens and a larger teacher model, our method achieves comparable or better perplexity (e.g., 25.11 vs. 28.9 on PTB) using only 7B tokens and the same model size, demonstrating the efficiency of our distillation approach.